cogment/cogment-doc/docs/reference/grpc.md

 }
 ```

--   `version_infos`: At most `RetrieveVersionInfosRequest.versions_count` versions.
+-   `version_infos`: At most `RetrieveVersionInfosRequest.versions_count` iterations.
--   `next_version_handle`: Opaque handle to be used to retrieve the next versions matching the request.
+-   `next_version_handle`: Opaque handle to be used to retrieve the next iterations matching the request.

 ### `RetrieveVersionDataRequest`